 Whether you are getting a loan or using a lease, be sure to fully understand all the details before you sign any documents.

 You can make getting the car you want (and can afford) easier by doing your homework and avoiding letting your emotions come into play.
-Negotiating the purchase is usually adversarial, but being prepared and being willing to take your business elsewhere can let you stay in control of the process.
+Negotiating the purchase can be adversarial but being prepared and willing to take your business elsewhere can let you stay in control of the process.